Medbjd/alx-system_engineering-devops/0x02-shell_redirections/README.md

 __7. It is a good file that cuts iron without making a noise:__
 Write a shell script that creates a file named exactly \*\'Best School\'\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line
 __8.Save current state of directory:__\nscript that writes into the file ls_cwd_content the result of the command ls -la.
+__9.Duplicate last line:__\nWrite a script that duplicates the last line of the file iacta.